 Getting Help for Fibromyalgia

 Wondering what kind of doctor treats fibromyalgia?
 Unfortunately, most physicians do not understand the complexity of fibromyalgia pain, which is why it often takes so long for patients to receive a proper diagnosis.
-Avoid frustrating doctor office visits by choosing an integrative or holistic M.D. who specializes in pain management.
+Avoid frustrating doctor office visits by choosing an integrative or or holistic fibromyalgia doctor who specializes in pain management.